Some advice for writing a proposal to a gallery, this was written for a friend who asked for help.

 Then write about:

 How the work began, the history, how they developed and the journey of getting to this point.
 Their meaning, ethos, get romantic if you want, poetic even but don’t ramble.
-Or say the same thing in ten different ways (I do that).
+Don’t say the same thing in ten different ways (I do that).

 What the Exhibition is about.
 This might differ from what each piece is about- they are parts of the whole.